 What is the Acorn Fund?

 The Acorn Fund is an initiative to create and invest in college savings accounts for Salem City’s youth.
-We made an initial donation of $275,000 in March 2016, which is being used to fund initial deposits in the accounts of more than 1,000 children currently in the Salem school system.
+In March 2016, we donated $275,000 to fund deposits in the accounts of more than 1,000 children currently living or attending public school in Salem City.
 We plan to make further investments to continue supporting Salem’s youth for years to come.

-Why did the Acton foundation create the Acorn Fund?
+Why did the Foundation create the Acorn Fund?

 Who is eligible for an Acorn Fund account?